Skip to main content

 A Misguided History

-Left unchecked, this tough and adaptable plant can appear to run amok, choking sections of water systems, roadside verges, gardens and fields and due to this it quickly became arch-enemy number 1 of the plant kingdom.
-Modern economics played a major role in the vilification of this quite remarkable plant, particularly where the building industry is concerned - it's ironic and distasteful how the development of green spaces for housing and industry hardly raises so much as an eyebrow, yet the potential harm to those buildings, in monetary terms, creates hysteria.
+Left unchecked, this tough and adaptable plant can appear to run amok, choking vast swathes of water system banking's, roadside verges, gardens and fields, and due to this it quickly became arch-enemy number 1 of the plant kingdom.
+Modern economics played a major role in the vilification of this quite remarkable plant, particularly where the building industry was concerned - it's ironic and distasteful how the acquisition and development of our green spaces for housing, industry, infrastructure hardly raises so much as an eyebrow, yet the potential harm to those buildings, in economic terms, creates hysteria...
 Banks, building societies and insurance companies, spurred on by misinformation and misunderstanding, also got their knickers in a twist.
-This in turn affected the general public, especially those refused mortgages.
-The all pervasive negativity surrounding Japanese Knotweed fuelled the need for a solution to the problem and, when humans and nature collide, nature suffers: the seeds of hatred are sown, they germinate and rampantly flourish.
-The human 'superiority over nature' complex further exacerbated negative views and practices, eradication via the use of poisonous chemicals became the norm and the war was on.
+This in turn affected the general public, especially those being refused mortgages.
+The all pervasive negativity surrounding Japanese Knotweed fueled the need for a solution to the problem, and unfortunately, when humans and nature collide, nature generally suffers: seeds of hatred are sown, germinate vigorously and flourish rampantly.
+The anthropocentric superiority-over-nature-complex further exacerbated negative views and practices, and sadly, eradication/removal via the use of poisonous chemicals became the norm: the war against JK was on.

 The Problem With Poisonous Chemicals

-As I mentioned earlier I have a deep revulsion toward poisonous chemicals.
-Poisonous chemicals affect not only the plants/insects/fungi they are designed to eliminate but they affect wider human and environmental health and anyone that is under the disillusion that these chemicals merely vanish without a trace are indeed disillusioned.
+As mentioned earlier, I have a deep revulsion concerning the administering of poisonous chemicals.
+Poisonous chemicals affect not only the plants/insects/fungi they are designed to eliminate but they affect wider human and environmental health, impacting the very fabric of our ecosystems: anyone that is under the illusion that these chemicals merely vanish without a trace are indeed ill-educated and thoroughly disillusioned.
 Toxins are washed and leached into the fresh water systems; this is basic science.
-They then work there way into the bodies and cells of living organisms and work their way up and through the food chain via those living organisms being consumed by other living organisms - again, basic science.
+They then work their way into the bodies and cells of living organisms and work their way up and through the food chain via those living organisms being consumed by other living organisms - again, basic science.
 Soil health too is compromised and I'm genuinely shocked at how unaware most humans are regarding soil: take a look around at the land and observe what grows from soil.
 Soil health should be taught as part of the national curriculum.
-Please don't be angry at what I'm writing, I too spent many years unaware or in ignorance of theses issues until my curiosity and consciousness was informed otherwise.
+Please don't be angry at what I'm writing, I too spent many years unaware or in ignorance of theses issues until I informed myself otherwise.

 At this point some of you may be saying 'but chemicals are a part of the natural world' and this is true, there are a multitude of chemical processes at work daily in the natural world, ants spray formic acid to ward off predators, certain carnivorous plants give off chemicals to attract their prey, but those chemical processes are natural and limited in their wider effects.
-They are not man-made and they are not designed to be profited from at the expense of wide spread environmental damage, destruction and health.
-There has recently been a very interesting court case in the US involving a certain corporation; they have been found guilty of deceiving, lying and misinforming the world about one of their products called Roundup.
-Roundup is a frequently used weedkiller and it has been proven to cause cancer among other negative and health compromising issues.
-So, all you budding gardeners, outdoors council employees etc, currently using Roundup or other chemical nasties to treat Knotweed and other 'weeds', please put away your chemical weapons and start campaigning and searching for greener, non-polluting alternatives, the future health of your children and the environment depend on it.
+They are not man-made and they are not designed to be profited from at the expense of environmental/ecosystem damage, destruction and health.
+There has recently been a very interesting court case in the US involving a certain corporation; they have been found guilty of deceit, lies and of misinforming us about one of their products called Roundup.
+Roundup is a weedkiller that contains glyphosate and it has been proven to be highly carcinogenic - cancer causing - among other health compromising issues.
+So, all you budding gardeners, council department and farmers currently administering glyphosate containing, chemical nasties to treat Knotweed, other 'weeds' and foods (wheat in particular) please put away your chemical weapons, engage with the science, and for goodness sake, start apply some basic common sense.
+Cleaner, greener, non-polluting alternatives are available and the future health of our children and the environment at large depend on these.

 Alternatives To Chemical Treatment